osmandapp/web/main/docs/user/start-with/main-menu.md

 - This menu allows you to change the order, hide or show items from the [Drawer](../personal/profiles.md#drawer), copy a list of items from another profile and reset the default settings.

-- The *Minus* button deletes an item from the main menu in the drawer and moves it to the *Hidden* section.
+- The *Minus* button deletes an item from the *Main Menu* in the drawer and moves it to the *Hidden* section.
 The *Move* button changes the position of the selected item in the list.

 - Items moved to the *Hidden* section are not displayed in the Drawer menu, but all options, settings, or plugins from this list continue to work.
 You can restore items by tapping the green button to the left of their names.
     ![Drawer menu hidden items ](@site/static/img/settings/drawer_menu_hidden_items.png)